lekoala/silverstripe-simple-jobs/README.md

 ------------------

 Don't like using a service like UptimeRobot ?
-Feel free to setup your own http requets using [Windows Scheduled Tasks](https://technet.microsoft.com/en-us/library/cc748993(v=ws.11).aspx) or another server trigger http requests with Cron.
+Feel free to setup your own http requets using [Windows Scheduled Tasks](https://technet.microsoft.com/en-us/library/cc748993(v=ws.11).aspx) or another server using cron.

 For instance